-Now, I had never heard of Larry King Live, and when I heard the woman say she was from the Manhattan Channel, I thought, “Hmmm that’s a porn channel, right?”
-She patiently assured me that it was a respectable national television show and that this was a one-time offer and opportunity – it was either that night or not at all.
+Now, I had never heard of Larry King Live, and when I heard the woman say she was from the Manhattan Channel, I said, “Hmmm that’s a porn channel, right?”
+She exclaimed, “Honey No!”
+Then patiently assured me that it was a respectable national television show and that this was a one-time offer and opportunity – it was either that night or not at all.
 I stared at the phone.
 I had a gig that night in New Jersey, but it didn’t take a rocket scientist to figure out which of the two engagements I should do.

 At 8:00 p.m. the limousine picked me up.
 I practiced the whole way there, and by the time I reached the New York studio I felt as if my tongue was going to fall off.
 Just in case, I asked the producer, “What if I don’t break the record?’
 She smiled and said, “Larry doesn’t care if you break it or not.
 He just cares that you try it on his show first.”
 So I asked myself, “Okay, Capo.
 What’s the worst thing that can happen?
 I’ll look like a fool on national television!
 I could live through that.
-Then I asked, “And what if I break the record?”
+Then I asked, “And what’s the best that can happen?”
+I break a world record!
 Now that would be great.
-So I decided to give it my best shot, and I did.
+So I gave it my best shot, and…

 Fran with infant son Spencer posing for press in front of fast talker sign at NYC museum